shir0206/radial-menu/README.md

     if (!currNodeChildren) return;

     // Arc level radius
     const radiusWeight = width < 600 ?
-7 : 4; // The width is recieved from a custom hook that checks the size of the screen
+7 : 4; // The width is received from a custom hook that checks the size of the screen
     let r = (level + 1) * radiusWeight;

     // The quantity of nodes in the current level